freshev/micropython_ESP32_CAM/ports/esp32/README.md

 Autorun
 -------
-In order to inject main.py script right into firmware this fork use:
+In order to inject "main.py" script right into firmware you can use:
-1) default_main.py script
+1) "default_main.py" script
-2) default_main.sh build script
+2) "default_main.sh" build script

-default_main.py transforms to main.py into the board filesystem during boot board process.
+"default_main.py" transforms to "main.py" at the board filesystem during board boot process.

-To integrate this add desired content to default_main.py and run
+To do this add desired content to "default_main.py" and run:

 ```bash
 $ ./default_main.sh
 $ ./make
 ```

-To disable this feature just remove script ./ports/esp32/modules/boot.py and remake
+To disable this feature just remove script ./ports/esp32/modules/boot.py and remake:
 ```bash
 $ ./mclean.sh
 $ ./make